‘Copyright Infringement’ costco ‘first sale doctrine’ ‘parallel imports’

 Is Your Investment Structurally Sound? $1.3 Billion Copyright Verdict Illustrates the Importance of Due Diligence

 Last week, a $1.3 billion verdict was handed down against SAP AG, the German software giant, after a lengthy litigation stemming from the acquisition of a company engaged in questionable — and ultimately infringing — business practices.
 The enormous verdict underscores the importance of pre-acquisition due diligence.

-A savvy house hunter conducts a thorough inspection to identify potentially costly defects such as a leaky roof or a termite infestation.
-Likewise, a company seeking to acquire another company takes similar… More
+A savvy house hunter conducts a thorough inspection to identify potentially costly defects such as a leaky roof or a termite infestation.… More